After-sales, Afterthought?

 After-sales is often framed as an operational necessity rather than a commercial capability.
 It sits below the line of strategic attention - treated as a support activity rather than a core business asset.

-That framing isn’t neutral.
-It shapes behaviour.
+However, that framing isn’t neutral, as it shapes behaviour.

 This is true whether you sell software, services, equipment, or expertise.
 Every organisation has an after‑sales moment - the point where the promise made becomes the experience delivered.
 And it applies just as much in FMCG, retail, and consumer brands, where repeat purchase behaviour is shaped entirely by what happens after the product is in the customer’s hands.